davestewart/outliner/.github/ISSUE_TEMPLATE/bug_report.md

 ## Additional info

 Environment:
- - OS: [Mac, Windows, UNix]
+ - OS: [Mac, Windows, Unix]
  - Node version [node -v]

-Add any other context about the problem here
+Add any other context about the problem here.

 If applicable, add screenshots to help explain your problem.

-You can delete this section if not relevant
+_You can delete this section if not relevant._